 We have contracted to use a commercial online Membership management and Accommodation Booking System which has been developed specifically for Ski Clubs, called Club System.

-We plan that Club System will be linked to our Website before the end of 2018.
-We have some issues to resolve relating to financial reports and their relationship with our current financial systems, which we are working on with the System Developer.
-We plan that for 2019, members will be able to use it for payment, at their option, for annual subscriptions, and accommodation bookings.
-An email with log in details will be sent to all members when the system is ready.
+Club System has been linked to our Website and members can pay Annual Subs invoices online through Club System.
+We plan that for 2019, members will be able to use it for payment, at their option, for annual subscriptions, and accommodation bookings at Perisher.
+An email with log in details was sent to all members on 31 Dec 18.

 Vale – Graham Wright